cct-marketing/collections/docs/index.rst

 The `Collection` is an immutable class implementing the `CollectionInterface`, which means you cannot change the state of the object.

+.. class:: center
 .. image:: images/collection.png
+    :scale: 70%
     :align: center

 ParameterCollection
 ```````````````````

-The `ParameterCollection` class is focused mostly to handle the array by its keys.
+The `ParameterCollection` class is focused mostly to handle the collection by the keys.
 This class extends from the `Collection`_ class.

+.. class:: center
 .. image:: images/parameter-collection.png
+    :scale: 70%
     :align: center